Truth300/truth_data/README.md

 ### Projects

 ### Project 1: Fraud Checks
-- Description: In this project, I analyzed customer data to predict custo.
+- Description: In this project, I used the Random Forest ML Model to predict the likelihood of person committing fraud.
 - Tools: Python, Pandas, Scikit-learn
-- Results: Achieved an accuracy of 85% in predicting customer churn.
+- Results: Achieved an accuracy of 85% in predicting if a person is committing a fraud.

-### Project 2: Sentiment Analysis on Twitter Data
+### Project 2: Natural gas consumption in USA
-- Description: Conducted sentiment analysis on Twitter data to understand public opinion on a specific topic.
+- Description: Conducted sentiment analysis on Natural gas consumption dataset to find out the Average Natural Gas Consumption for each Zip Code in USA grouped by Building Type.
-- Tools: Python, NLTK, TextBlob
+- Tools: Python, Scikit-learn, Tableau
-- Results: Identified sentiment trends and key insights from the Twitter data.
+- Results: Identified the total Natural Gas Consumption for each Building Type).

-### Project 3: Sales Forecasting with Time Series Analysis
+### Project 3: Car price prediction
-- Description: Used time series analysis to forecast sales for a retail company.
+- Description: Used Matplotlib.pyplot and Seaborn to visualize the prices of cars.
-- Tools: Python, Pandas, Statsmodels
+- Tools: Python, Pandas, Tableau
-- Results: Generated accurate sales forecasts for the upcoming months.
+- Results: Visualize the Dataset to understand clearly how the prices are varying.

 ## Installation